kisan-mantri15/Mumbai-_HHP/README.md

 # Mumbai-_HHP
-Prediction of house prices Mumbai location.
+Prediction of house prices of Mumbai location.